kubevault/installer/charts/kubevault-catalog/README.md

 $ helm install kubevault-catalog appscode/kubevault-catalog -n kube-system
 ```

-The command deploys HashiCorp Vault Catalog on the Kubernetes cluster in the default configuration.
+The command deploys HashiCorp KubeVault Catalog on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`